Information for First Year Students and Advisors

 No student will be forced to register for or remain in a higher-level course against his or her wishes.

-Finally, for students who have already taken multivariable calculus in high school, we can place you into either diﬀerential equations (Math 332) or linear algebra (Math 222) or other courses; see the department head (Greg Dresden, email@example.com) for details.
+Finally, for students who have already taken multivariable calculus in high school, we can place you into either diﬀerential equations (Math 332) or linear algebra (Math 222) or other courses; see the department head (Professor Nathan Feldman, email@example.com) for details.